mcharrak/jekyll-theme-prologue/_posts/2020-12-30-ML_health_causal_inference_notes.md

 p(X|t=0) \cdot w_0(X) \approx p(X|t=1) \cdot w_1(X)
 $$

 The *propensity score* for a binary treatment is $p(T=1|x)$ which is independent of the outcome $Y$.
 In the binary treatment regime for example, the propensity score could be computed with logistic regression.

-The *propensity score* for a binary treatment is $p(T=1|x)$ which is independent of the outcome $Y$.
-In the binary treatment regime for example, the propensity score could be computed with logistic regression.

 **Propensity Score Computation/Algorithm**: